Coastal Opportunities & Hazards (Cambridge (CIE) IGCSE Geography)

 Natural coastal hazards

-Coastal hazards arise from a number of factors:
+Coastal hazards arise from several factors:

 Storm surges are extremely low-pressure storms (like tropical storms), which cause a rapid rise in sea level